01 of 18

 Although Panama City isn't too far from the northern reaches of South America, it is only a three-hour flight from Miami.
 Panama City has become one of the most important banking cities in the western hemisphere, so business fliers have prompted a strong selection of flights to east coast cities in the U.S. as well as South America.

 Sometimes, casual airfare shopping for Panama City's Tocumen Airport can turn into a budget vacation.
-For example, in April 2011 American Airlines offered a one-way sale fare of $84 to Panama City from either Orlando or Miami.
+For example, American Airlines once offered an eye-popping one-way sale fare of $84 to Panama City from either Orlando or Miami.
 With taxes and fees, that figure jumped to nearly $140.
 But a round trip fare for one person in July came in under $300.
-Typically, you'd pay twice that fare.
+Typical fares today might run three times that amount.
 It was one of those deals that appeared and vanished in a short time.

 American isn't the only airline to offer deals to Panama, so it pays to aggregate your airfare search by using a tool that reviews at multiple sources.

-The so-called "Green" (read... "rainy") season in Panama begins during summer and continues into the fall.Continue to 6 of 20 below.
+The so-called...
+"Green" (read "rainy") season in Panama begins during summer and continues into the fall.Continue to 6 of 18 below.

 Great Wildlife Watching